JamesTuna/RL_collects/README.md

 - baseline given by state value approximated by critor
 - based on [this paper](https://arxiv.org/abs/1707.06347)
 - Use ```MAX_STEPS``` to control the length of episode you want to play (2000 by default)
-- Note that there is an upper bound rewards due to ```MAX_STEPS```
+- Note that there exists an upper bound of total rewards due to ```MAX_STEPS```
 - Next thing to be done: extend this algorithm to
-  - 1.Multi-process/thread
+  - Multi-process/thread (multi-actor, single critor; less correlation between experiences)
-  - 2.Continuous action selection model
+  - Continuous action selection model